-We can answer general questions about university policies and procedures, but are not allowed to discuss student-specific information except with the student.
+Faculty and staff can answer general questions about university policies and procedures, but we are not allowed to release student-specific information without the student having completed a FERPA waiver.
 While Parent and Family Services is available as a resource, we also suggest that you talk with your student about your questions and concerns.